RemHD/hangman/README.md

 A quick implementation using structs, input from the user to guess trough a dictionnary a word.

-You just need to run from your local folder.
+You just need to run it from your local folder.
 ```
 go run main.go
 ```